Why Write? Notes About Writing and Love

 Noise or silence (on the outside) doesn’t matter.
 It’s where it’s coming from.

-A world that doesn’t need your helping.
+A world that doesn’t need your helping or proving anything.

 I used to be passionate about vegetable gardening, but recently I don’t feel compelled to do it.
 And when I ride around on my bike seeing all the beautiful trees and plants and flowers, and smelling the perfume from the in the air, saying ‘hi’ to neighbors enjoying the morning or the evening too, it’s obvious I don’t have to make all that happen.
 So why did I feel that I had to make a vegetable garden happen?
 It was beautiful that I did it, and a celebration of life.
+But not a “should”.

 Yes, it has nothing to do with an ideology, belief or concept about gardening, nature, life, the earth, food, health, what one should do.